 In one of the modes, input data consists of sets of genes obtained, for instance, from an RNA-seq study.
-Here after selecting this analysis mode (Fig. 15-1), the user chooses the microalgae of interest (Fig. 15-2) and the analysis to carry out, a GO term and/or KEGG pathway enrichment analysis at the selected significance level (Fig. 15-3).
-The set of genes to study can be inputted through a text box or uploading a file.
-Users can also choose whether using their own background gene set or the entire microalgae genome (Fig. 15-4).
-In order to allow users to explore the functionalities of ALGAEFUN and to check the required gene id format, an example gene set for each microalgae are included.
+Here after selecting this analysis mode (Fig. 15-1), the user chooses the microalga of interest (Fig. 15-2) and the analysis to carry out, a GO term and/or KEGG pathway enrichment analysis at the selected significance level (Fig. 15-3).
+The set of genes to study can be inputted through a text box or uploaded from a file.
+Users can also choose between using their own background gene set or the entire microalga genome (Fig. 15-4).
+In order to allow users to explore the functionalities of ALGAEFUN and to check the required gene id format, an example gene set for each microalga is included.
 This example can be accessed and inputted in the corresponding text box by clicking on the example button (Fig. 15–4).
-These examples were generated during the testing of MARACAS using previously published RNA-seq data sets and analysis (los tengo q citar todos?
-No se ya ni cuales son algunos) and have in turn been used in the testing and validation of ALGAEFUN.
+These examples were generated during the testing of MARACAS using previously published RNA-seq data sets and analysis and have in turn been used in the testing and validation of ALGAEFUN.
 The GO term and KEGG pathway enrichment analysis are carried out using the Bioconductor R package ClusterProfiler (Wu et al., 2021).
-This package implements statistical analysis and visualization of functional profiles for gene clusters or sets using the annotation packages developed for each microalgae, integrating the systematic sources of functional annotation previously discussed.
+This package implements statistical analysis and visualization of functional profiles for gene clusters or sets using the annotation packages developed for each microalga, integrating the systematic sources of functional annotation previously discussed.
 The outputs for the GO term and KEGG pathway enrichment analysis are presented in two different tabs.
 The first output in the GO enrichment tab consists of a table that summarizes the results from the GO enrichment analysis carried out over the input gene set.
 The user can find one row for each GO term and six columns that represent some relevant information about the enrichment.
-The first column shows the GO term identifier, followed by the second column were the user can find a description of it.
+The first column shows the GO term identifier, followed by the second column were the user can find its description.
 Users can access more information about the GO term represented in a specific row by clicking on its identifier to be redirected to the web portal AmiGO (Carbon et al., 2009) where GO terms are described in detail.
 The third and fourth column represents the p-value and q-value, and the fifth one shows the enrichment value: E= (m/n) / (M/N).
 The value “m” is the number of genes from the inputted gene set annotated with the corresponding GO term whereas “M” is the number of genes from the background annotated with the mentioned GO term.
 In a similar way, “n” is the number of genes with annotation from the gene set whereas “N” is the number of genes with annotation from the gene background.
 Finally, the last column shows the genes from the input set of genes annotated with each GO term.
-The user can click them to get more information from the gene entry on the corresponding database from which annotation was retrieved for the specific microalgae under study.
+The user can click on them to get more information from the gene entry on the corresponding database from which the annotation was retrieved for the specific microalga under study.
 Furthermore, ALGAEFUN also generates several graphs that represent the GO term enrichment.
 Five visualization methods are used to illustrate the results:

-Acyclic graph: Each node stands for a GO term and the color of them indicates the level of significance (from grey, non-significant, to intense red, highly significant).
-An arrow is drawn from GO term A to GO term B when A is a more general GO term than B.
+Acyclic graph: Each node stands for a GO term and their color indicates the level of significance (from grey, non-significant, to intense red, highly significant).
+An arrow is drawn from GO term A to GO term B to represent that A is a more general GO term than B.